-2023/24 (£) 2022/23 (£)
+2024/25 (£) 2023/24 (£)

-Annual allowance 60,000 a, b, c 40,000 a, b, c
+Annual allowance 60,000a,b,c 60,000a,b,c

-Adjusted income limit 260,000 240,000
+Adjusted income limit 260,000 260,000

 Threshold income limit 200,000 200,000

-Minimum annual allowance 10,000 4,000
+Minimum annual allowance 10,000 10,000

-Money purchase annual allowance 10,000 c 4,000c
+Money purchase annual allowance 10,000° 10,000°

+Lump sum allowance 268,275 N/A

+Lump sum and death benefit allowance 1,073,100 N/A

+Overseas transfer allowance 1,073,100 N/A

-Lifetime allowance 1,073,100 d 1,073,100 d
+Lifetime allowance N/A d 1,073,100 d

-a.
+- a.
 The annual allowance is reduced by £1 for every £2 of adjusted income (broadly net income plus any relievable pension savings) over the adjusted income limit, subject to the minimum annual allowance.
-The reduction does not apply where threshold income (broadly net income plus employer contributions made via salary sacrifice arrangements after 8 July 2015) is below the threshold income limit.

-- b.
-The annual allowance may be increased with unused allowances from the previous three years.
+The reduction does not apply where threshold income (broadly net income plus employer contributions made via salary sacrifice arrangements after 8 July 2015) is below the threshold income limit. - The annual allowance may be increased with unused allowances from the previous three years.
 If earlier allowances were reduced, the reduced amounts are carried forward. - c.
 Where a member has flexibly accessed their uncrystallised or drawdown fund, the annual allowance for contributions to a money purchase scheme is capped at the level of the money purchase annual allowance, with no unused allowance brought forward.
 A potentially higher limit for defined benefit schemes remains. - d.
-The standard lifetime allowance is, until 5 April 2023, the total value of pensions savings that can be accumulated without a tax recovery charge when a pension or lump sum is taken.
-At Spring Budget 2023, it was announced that the lifetime allowance charge will be removed from 6 April 2023.
-The lifetime allowance itself remains in force in 2023/24 as it remains relevant when determining certain lump sums.
-It is to be abolished from the statute completely in a future Finance Bill.
+At Spring Budget 2023, it was announced that the lifetime allowance would be removed.
+No lifetime allowance charges apply from 6 April 2023 and the allowance was abolished from the statute completely in Finance Act 2024 with effect from 6 April 2024.